Home Sustainability CSR plan Process for Identifying Materiality

 [STEP 3] Evaluation of Materiality

+The social issues that have been extracted are prioritized to determine which will have a significant impact on our business activities by studying the social demands for our Group and the degree that an issue affects our business operations.
 In evaluating materiality, we have adopted a two-sided approach: reducing and considering the negative impact generated from our business activities on society and the environment (emphasizing risk response) and resolving social issues through our business activities (emphasizing creation of opportunities).

 Impact on Business Processes across the Value Chain (Ex.
 Environment)